MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-storage.md

 # Data and storage design considerations for sustainable workloads on Azure

-Data storage in Azure is a key component of most provisioned workloads.
-Learn about how to design for a more sustainable data storage architecture, and what can be optimized in existing deployments.
+Data storage in Azure is a crucial component of most provisioned workloads.
+Learn how to design for a more sustainable data storage architecture and optimize existing deployments.

 > [!IMPORTANT]
 > This article is part of the [Azure Well-Architected sustainable workload](index.yml) series.
 If you aren't familiar with this series, we recommend you start with [what is a sustainable workload?](sustainability-get-started.md#what-is-a-sustainable-workload)

 ## Storage efficiency

+Build solutions with efficient storage to increase performance, lower the required bandwidth, and minimize unnecessary storage design climate impact.

 ### Design considerations

-- Storing a lot of uncompressed data can result in unnecessary bandwidth waste, and increases the requirements on storage capacity.
+- Storing a lot of uncompressed data can result in unnecessary bandwidth waste and increase the storage capacity requirements.

-- Querying big databases or retrieving a lot of information at the same time can have a performance penalty.
-Ideally, apps are optimized for query performance.
+- Querying extensive databases or retrieving much information simultaneously can have a performance penalty.
+Ideally, apps should optimize for query performance.

 - The carbon impact of data retrieved from hot storage can be higher than data from cold- or archive storage.
-Designing  solutions with the correct data access pattern in mind can enhance the application's carbon efficiency.
+Designing solutions with the correct data access pattern can enhance the application's carbon efficiency.

 ### Design recommendations

 - Enable storage compression.
   - A solution to reduce the storage requirements, including both capacity and required bandwidth to write or retrieve data.
-For example, [compressing files in Azure Front Door](/azure/frontdoor/standard-premium/how-to-compression) and [compressing files in Azure CDN ](/azure/cdn/cdn-improve-performance)
+For example, [compressing files in Azure Front Door](/azure/frontdoor/standard-premium/how-to-compression) and [compressing files in Azure CDN](/azure/cdn/cdn-improve-performance)
   - Compression is a well-known design technique to improve network performance.
   - Consider the tradeoff of compression: Does the benefit of compression outweigh the increased _carbon_ cost in the resources (CPU, RAM) needed to perform the compression/decompression?